Monographs of the Archaeological

 Society of Finland

-Monographs of the Archaeological Society of Finland (MASF) is a new international peer-reviewed web publication series that offers a publication forum for international projects, PhD theses and other monographs with a Finnish connection and worldwide relevance.
-The series considers proposals in English and other international languages and expects a print ready (pdf) manuscript that can be published in a hard-copy if external funding can be provided by the authoring/editing party of the volume.
+Monographs of the Archaeological Society of Finland (MASF) is an international peer-reviewed web publication series that offers a publication forum for monographs and edited collections of papers with a Finnish connection and worldwide relevance.
+The series considers proposals mainly in English and expects a print ready (pdf) manuscript that can be published in a hard-copy if external funding can be provided by the authoring/editing party of the volume.
+Monographs and edited collections of papers published in MASF adhere to the requirements imposed on the peer-review process by the Federation of Finnish Learned Societies and employ their peer-review label.

 Monographs of the Archaeological Society of Finland